Tracy Deonn: Bloodmarked

-In 2022, the sequel to Legendborn, titled Bloodmarked, was published.
+In 2022, the sequel to Legendborn, Bloodmarked, was published.
 In a review for USA Today, Felecia Wellington Radel described the book as "full of Black Girl Magic" and writes, "Bloodmarked excels in pushing against young-adult fantasy and hero's journey storytelling structures while also pushing the action-adventure forward, introducing even more lore and legend (and some modern Welsh language lessons, too), but not dawdling too much on the path to the next installment."

 In a review for Tor.com, Alex Brown writes, "The racial politics Tracy Deonn explores in Bloodmarked is just as visceral the second time around as it was the first" and "This book in particular digs into the messiness of intergenerational responses to trauma and racial violence."
 Kirkus Reviews described the book as "A worthy successor to an explosive debut."
 It debuted at #1 on the New York Times bestseller list for Young Adult Hardcover books in 2022.